The Abbott Ridge Trail in British Columbia's Glacier National Park (often confused with Montana's national…

 Although there were some short sections of easy hiking, most of the day got our full attention.
 By 5:15 PM when we stopped, I was bagged – and a little disappointed with our campsite.

-Day 3 – North of Sinclair Cove – Agawa Bay Visitor Centre (approx 16 km, 7 hours)
+Day 3 – North of Sinclair Cove – Agawa Bay Visitor Centre (approximately 16 km, 7 hours)

 It wasn’t until we reached Sinclair Cove with its big sign that we realized that where we thought we had camped on the second night and the reality of where we camped were two different things.
 That was a little depressing as it meant at least a few more hours than we had figured on the trail.